 How does the Exempt Accommodation Project work?

-The Exempt Accommodation Project seeks to match nonregistered supported housing providers that own or lease their properties with compatible registered providers in a more equitable way than traditional registered provider/managing agency agreements.
-The properties in question are then leased by the supported housing provider to the registered provider on a 5-7 year basis.
+The Exempt Accommodation Project seeks to match non-registered supported housing providers that own or lease their properties with compatible registered providers in a more equitable way than traditional registered provider/managing agency agreements.
+The properties in question are then leased by the supported housing provider to the registered provider, usually on a short-term lease with break clauses.
 As a consequence, local authorities can fully reclaim the Enhanced Housing Benefit they pay, because a registered provider is the landlord.

 - The registered provider is paid (via the Enhanced Housing Benefit claim) for what it does, which will vary depending on what, if anything, the supported housing provider needs.
 This is likely to appeal to smaller, community-based registered providers for whom the additional income could be a game-changer.